yuriys-kentico/kontent-custom-element-samples/app/README.md

 # Custom Elements Marketplace

-Custom element marketplace used to be showcasing all the custom elements in the repository.
+Custom element marketplace demonstrates all the custom elements in the repository.

 ## 🚀 Quick start